 Finally, if you choose to create an employee handbook, you should include these required federal employee handbook policies:

-• Americans with Disabilities Act (ADA) Policy
+• Americans with Disabilities Act (ADA) (15+ Employees)

-• Equal Employment and Anti-Discrimination Policy
+• Employment and Anti-Discrimination Policy

-• Family Medical Leave Act (FMLA) Policy (for companies with more than 50 employees)
+• Family Medical Leave Act (FMLA) Policy (50 Employees)

 • Jury Duty Leave